GetStream/stream-video-swift/docusaurus/docs/iOS/guides/call-viewmodel.md

 The view model also has support for explicitly asking to capture the current user's local video.
 To do this, you will need to call `startCapturingLocalVideo`.

-### Screensharing Session
+### Screen Sharing Session

-When there is a screensharing session in progress, it can be accessed via the `screensharingSession` published property in the view model.
+When there is a screen sharing session in progress, it can be accessed via the `screensharingSession` published property in the view model.

 ### Other properties